Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Performance Evaluation

 \com{ these user-space libraries represent only two of the many ways applications might utilize \utcp, and that these libraries were written with little emphasis on tuning or optimization. }

-COBS encoding/decoding barely affects kernel CPU use but incurs some application-level CPU cost, which is a function of the encoding itself, and of the fact that the libraries can be significantly optimized further.
+COBS encoding/decoding barely affects kernel CPU use but incurs some application-level CPU cost.
+This cost is partly due to the encoding itself, and partly because the libraries are not yet well-optimized.

 Figure~\ref{f:costs}(b) shows the CPU costs of \utls relative to TLS.
 At the sender, the CPU costs are identical, since there is nothing that \utls does differently than TLS, and since the CPU cost of using \utcp is practically the same as with TCP.
 The user-space cost for the \utls receiver is generally higher than TLS, since the \utls receiver does more work in processing out-of-order frames than the TLS receiver, but this cost remains within 7\% of the TLS receiver's cost.